Jamesits/awboot-ebyte/README.md

 Small linux bootloader for Allwinner T113-s3, T113-s4, V851s

+Changes to the upstream project:

+- Fixed memory training issue on Ebyte ECM31-B series hardware
+- Small lint fixes, code cleanup, CI

+Notes:

+- `arch/arm32/mach-t113s3` is used to support all S3/S4 CPUs

 ## Building

+Prerequisities:
+- Ubuntu: `gcc-arm-none-eabi libstdc++-arm-none-eabi-dev`
+- Arch Linux: `arm-none-eabi-gcc arm-none-eabi-newlib`

 Run `make VARIANT=all LOG_LEVEL=40`.
 This builds every supported output (fel/spi/sdmmc/emmc) and produces awboot binaries with valid EGON headers.
 `VARIANT` accepts a comma‑separated list (for example `VARIANT=fel,emmc`) if you only need a subset, and `LOG_LEVEL` continues to control verbosity (default 30 = info).

 ## Using

 You will need [xfel](https://github.com/xboot/xfel) for uploading the file to memory or SPI flash.
 This it not needed for writing to an SD card.

 ### FEL memory boot:
 1. Build the variant that includes FEL (`make VARIANT=fel …`).
 2. Provide your kernel/dtb (and optional initrd).
 3. Run the helper script:
 ```
 ./tools/fel.sh path/to/zImage path/to/board.dtb [path/to/initrd]
 ```
 The script uploads the freshly built `awboot-fel.bin`, kernel, DTB and optional initrd, updates the FEL mailboxes and boots the SoC automatically.

 ### FEL SPI NOR boot:
 ```